-The assessment should be conducted first in the office, using aerial imagery and land-use maps, as available.
-The office work should then be verified in the field.
-This metric is assessed by visually estimating the total percentage of the perimeter of the AA that adjoins land cover types that usually provide buffer functions (see Table 5).
+This metric is assessed by visually estimating the total percentage of the perimeter of the AA that adjoins land cover types that usually provide buffer functions, using appropriate scale aerial imagery and field observations (see Table 5).
 To be considered as buffer, a suitable land cover type must be at least 5 m wide and extend along the perimeter of the AA for at least 5 m.
 The maximum width of the buffer is 250 m.
 At distances beyond 250 m from the AA, the buffer becomes part of the landscape context of the AA.